tidalcycles/tidal-doc/docs/innards/contributing_tests.md

 Unit tests are small bits of code that check that a function works as expected.
 You might want to contribute a test for one or more reasons:
 * To demonstrate a bug or other unexpected behaviour in a clear way
 * To explain how a new feature works
-* Because there's a feature you really like and you don't want it to break in the futrue
+* Because there's a feature you really like and you don't want it to break in the future
 * To generally help make Tidal more resilient

 ## Test modules